-The report has been presented to the Slough Health and Adult Social Care Partnership Delivery Group and there no proposed comments or amendments proposed and received positive support.
+The report has been presented to the Slough Health and Adult Social Care Partnership Delivery Group and Slough Wellbeing Board.
+There were no amendments proposed and has received positive support.

 7. Conclusion

 This report accompanies the reporting outlining the quarter four and annual report on the 2015/16 Better Care Fund programme.